Ugboaja-Uchechi/Portfolio/README.md

 # Portfolio

-This is my Microverse project called "Portfolio" (About and Works Section) built using HTML and CSS only.
+This is my Microverse project called "Portfolio" (Mobile and Desktop version) built using HTML and CSS only.

+# live Demo link

 ![first-mobile-portfolio](https://user-images.githubusercontent.com/74814780/129377429-52fee171-9b88-43a3-9cd8-4e5b3e78bd47.png)